Sphere (venue): Video screens

 The venue's exosphere is lit by approximately 1.23 million LED pucks, each with 48 diodes.

 The venue is equipped with a 160000 sqft LED screen that wraps around the interior.
 It was designed and manufactured by SACO Technologies, a Canadian company based in Montreal specializing in LED video displays and lighting.
 With a 16,000 × 16,000 resolution, it is the highest-resolution LED screen in the world, according to Sphere Entertainment.
 In describing the number of pixels on screen, media sources have reported figures ranging from 189 to 254 million diodes to 268,435,456 pixels.
 The screen consists of 64,000 LED panels, each controlled by a printed circuit board housed in an aluminum frame, with the panels manufactured in 780 different geometric shapes with an edge-to-edge tolerance of 0.8 mm.
 Due to its curved shape and the screen uses an adaptive pixel pitch.
 It was also designed to be acoustically transparent, allowing sound from the speakers mounted behind the screen to pass through.

 The building's exosphere features a 580000 sqft LED display also designed by SACO Technologies; it was the world's largest at the time the venue opened.
 It comprises 1.23 million puck-shaped LEDs spaced 8 in apart, each containing 48 diodes.
-Visuals displayed on the exosphere have included a Halloween jack-o'-lantern, a Christmas snow globe, advertisements and an emoji named Orbi.
+Visuals displayed on the exosphere have included a Halloween jack-o'-lantern, a Christmas snow globe, advertisements, digital art displays, and an emoji named Orbi.

 The internal and external displays of Sphere are powered by 150 RTX A6000 graphics processing units by Nvidia, each featuring more than 10,752 cores and 48 gigabytes of memory.
 Media is streamed from external sources via Nvidia BlueField data processing units and ConnectX-6 DX network interface controllers using Nvidia's Rivermax media streaming software.